Updated July 15, 2013

 Community Science Involvement Paves Path for Future Programs

 Because we intend this facility and its database to serve as a resource for the whole community, we want your input on the planning to date along with ideas for extending the work already done.
+In particular, LSST's cadence on the sky during operations will ultimately be determined through a community input process involving the LSST Science Advisory Council and the Science Collaborations.
+The detailed distribution of revisits and filters will be decided by optimizing the overall science return, using tools such as the Operations Simulator.

 Join the mission!
 First, review the following materials which detail our current plan and findings: